The Start, Part 1

 object the method is called upon.
 Apparently, the argument is what self

 lexical is then bound to.
-Thus, method
+Thus, method and sub are more about the way of

 using a code object than about what the object is.
 A good demo for this would be